brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 24 bht.md

 # Ephesians 4:24 Commentary Help Text

 ## BHT:
-The new man, created in righteousness and true holiness, is a complete transformation.
-Put on the new man, living in accordance with the work of grace upon the soul, putting off the old man and walking in a new way.
-This new nature, being in the image of God, leads to acts of righteousness and holiness.
+The new man, representing universal holiness, is to be put on.
+This refers to a complete transformation, where one's entire image is renewed to reflect God.
+It is a change that affects every aspect of a person's being, leading them to a life characterized by righteousness and holiness.

 ## Choicest Commentary Quotes:
 ### Henry Alford: